huggingface/blog/intro-graphml.md

 At the **node level**, it's usually a node property prediction.
 For example, [Alphafold](https://www.deepmind.com/blog/alphafold-a-solution-to-a-50-year-old-grand-challenge-in-biology) uses node property prediction to predict the 3D coordinates of atoms given the overall graph of the molecule, and therefore predict how molecules get folded in 3D space, a hard bio-chemistry problem.

 At the **edge level**, it's either edge property prediction or missing edge prediction.
-Examples of use include recommendation systems, to predict whether two nodes in a graph are related, or drug side effect prediction, to predict adverse side effects given a pair of drugs.
+Edge property prediction helps drug side effect prediction predict adverse side effects given a pair of drugs.
+Missing edge prediction is used in recommendation systems to predict whether two nodes in a graph are related.

-It is also possible to work at the **sub-graph level**, for community detection, used for example by social networks to determine how people are connected, or subgraph property prediction, used in itinerary systems (such as [Google Maps](https://www.deepmind.com/blog/traffic-prediction-with-advanced-graph-neural-networks)) to predict ETAs.
+It is also possible to work at the **sub-graph level** on community detection or subgraph property prediction.
+Community detection is used by social networks to determine how people are connected.
+Subgraph property prediction can be found in itinerary systems (such as [Google Maps](https://www.deepmind.com/blog/traffic-prediction-with-advanced-graph-neural-networks)) to predict ETAs.

 Working on these tasks can be done in two ways.

 When you want to predict the evolution of a specific graph, you work in a **transductive** setting, where everything (training, validation, and testing) is done on the same single graph. *If this is your setup, careful!
 Creating train/eval/test datasets from a single graph is not trivial.* However, a lot of the work is done using different graphs (separate train/eval/test splits), which is called an **inductive** setting.

 ### How do we represent graphs?